-This healthy granola recipe is easy to make and full of cozy banana bread flavor!
-Naturally sweetened and packed with vegan protein, this simple treat is great for breakfast or as a snack.
+This Banana Bread Granola Recipe is easy to make and full of cozy flavor!
+Naturally sweetened and packed with vegan protein, this simple and healthy treat is great for breakfast or as a snack.
 Read on to learn a trick for extra granola clumps.

 Ingredients in Banana Bread Granola

 Rolled oats, nuts, and shredded coconut round out the base of this recipe.
 After adding some maple syrup and spices, a few tablespoons of coconut oil help things get crispy in the oven.
 I do not recommend reducing the amount of oil in this recipe as the banana alone will cause your oats to be chewy rather than crispy once baked.

 Similarly to other granola recipes, this one comes together in just about 30 minutes.
 I like to keep it basic with just one bowl (less dishes) and try to remain flexible with my add-ins.
 Chopped almonds, walnuts, sunflower seeds and cashews all work wonderfully.
 The shredded coconut is technically optional, but I do enjoy the hint of sweetness it provides.

-Some Tips For Making This Recipe
+More Tips For Making This Banana Bread Granola Recipe

 - I recommend using parchment paper or a silicone baking mat when baking this banana bread granola.
 It helps us avoid sticking to the cookie sheet and insures an even bake throughout.

 - Make sure your bananas are very ripe, with many brown spots.
 This will provide the bulk of the flavor and sweetness in the recipe.
 If you’ve ever made banana bread, we’re looking for the same level of ripeness.

 - Feel free to switch up the add-ins to customize to your taste.
 I’m sure dried fruit, candied ginger, or even chocolate chips would be welcome additions!
-This post has some good ideas.

 Pin Banana Bread Granola